authzforce/fiware/doc/UserAndProgrammersGuide.rst

 #.
 Create the Java implementation class, either extending class *org.ow2.authzforce.core.pdp.api.combining.BaseCombiningAlg<D>* or, as second resort, implementing interface *org.ow2.authzforce.core.pdp.api.combining.CombiningAlg<D>*, where the type parameter ``D`` represents the type of elements combined by the algorithm implementation (policy or rule), more precisely ``D`` must be one of the following:

    * ``org.ow2.authzforce.core.pdp.api.Decidable`` (recommended option) for a policy/rule combining algorithm implementation, i.e. combining policies and rules equally.
-For example, although the XACML standard specifies two distinct identifiers for the policy combining version and rule combining version of the *deny-unless-permit* algorithm, the normative algorithm specification in pseudo-code is the same, and is actually implemented by one single Java class in AuthZForce.
+For example, although the XACML standard specifies two distinct identifiers for the policy combining version and rule combining version of the *deny-unless-permit* algorithm, the normative algorithm specification in pseudo-code is the same, and is actually implemented by one single Java class in AuthzForce.
 We strongly recommend this type parameter for your implementation as it makes it more generic and maximizes its reuse.
    * ``org.ow2.authzforce.core.pdp.api.policy.PolicyEvaluator`` for a policy-only combining algorithm, e.g. the XACML Core standard *only-one-applicable* algorithm, or the *on-permit-apply-second* policy combining algorithm from `XACML 3.0 Additional Combining Algorithms Profile Version 1.0 <http://docs.oasis-open.org/xacml/xacml-3.0-combalgs/v1.0/xacml-3.0-combalgs-v1.0.html>`_.
-You may use `AuthZForce TestOnPermitApplySecondCombiningAlg class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestOnPermitApplySecondCombiningAlg.java>`_ (used for AuthZForce unit tests) as an example of implementation for this algorithm.
+You may use `AuthzForce TestOnPermitApplySecondCombiningAlg class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestOnPermitApplySecondCombiningAlg.java>`_ (used for AuthzForce unit tests) as an example of implementation for this algorithm.

    This class must have a public no-argument constructor or no constructor.